bhashkar007/alwaysvalidate/README.md

         composer require bhashkar007/always-validate

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for AlwaysValidate.

-## AlwaysValidate Overview

--Insert text here-

-## Configuring AlwaysValidate

--Insert text here-

-## Using AlwaysValidate

--Insert text here-

-## AlwaysValidate Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [Bhashkar Yadav](http://sidd3.com)